pjdip/Philip-DiPaula-OSU-bootcamp-hwk14-Workout-Tracker/README.md

 ## Installation

 Installation requirements include node.js, mongodb, and the express/mongoose/morgan npm packages.
 You will find package dependency .json files in the github repo that should allow the npm packages to work without any further effort on your end.
-You will need to install node and mysql on your own.
+You will need to install node and mongodb on your own.
 Installation options for node can be found [here](https://nodejs.org/en/download/).
 Installation options for MongoDB can be found [here](https://docs.mongodb.com/manual/installation/)

 ## Usage